onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > Then Ananias went to the house and entered it.
 Placing his hands on Saul, he said, “Brother Saul, the Lord—Jesus, who appeared to you on the road as you were coming here—has sent me so that you may see again and be filled with the Holy Spirit.” - **Acts 9:17**
 > Then Saul, who was also called Paul, filled with the Holy Spirit, looked straight at Elymas and said - **Acts 13:9**
 > And the disciples were filled with joy and with the Holy Spirit. - **Acts 13:52**
+> Do not get drunk on wine, which leads to debauchery.
+Instead, be filled with the Spirit, - **Ephesians 5:18**

 #### Full of Holy Spirit
 > Jesus, full of the Holy Spirit, left the Jordan - **Luke 4:1**